joe-io/kicking-it-with-kubernetes/services/README.md

 ## Using the Analyzer Client

-Let's update *handlers.go* to use our new AnalyizerAPI client:
+Let's update *handlers.go* to use our new AnalyzerAPI client:
 ```go
 package main